 For those who like savory over sweet, these seed crackers are ideal because you can always bring some with you.
 Keep in mind that if you want to carry them in your bag, it’s best to store them in a hard container so that they don’t crumble.

 Additionally, they are ideal for a picnic or a brunch buffet.
-You can use them to accompany a spread such as my Caper Hummus or a Beetroot one.
+You can use them to accompany a spread such as a Caper Hummus or a Beetroot Hummus.
 Or if you prefer sweets, it would also be tasty with a Homemade Nutella, All-natural Applesauce or a Homemade Jam.

 Can they be prepared with other seeds?